Mukkexh/Project-Origin/Readme.md

 Its mission is simple:
 > To show every human being that there is no “us vs. them.”
-> Only *us* — one adaptable species under many skys.
+> Only *us* — one adaptable species under many skies.

 ---